sim51/react-sigma/website/docs/start-introduction.md

 1. The `SigmaContainer` renders its children components.
 1. Each child has access to the sigma instance via the shared context, so they can manipulate it (and its underlying graph)

 **IMPORTANT:** If you change properties on the `SigmaContainer`, the component will be rendered again as well as all its children.
-So the sigma instance will be killed and recreated.
+So the sigma instance will be killed and recreated (but its camera state is restored).

 ## Modules